microsoft/tilecode/board.md

 Like the squares of a board, the **tiles** of a tile map are arranged in a grid.

 A tile map visually represents a scene in which the action of the game takes place.
 The tile backgrounds may represent entities such as barriers (walls), pathways, etc.
-Here is part of a tile map that uses just two backgrounds from the four available in TileCode:
+Here is part of a tile map that uses just two backgrounds (wall and grass) from the four available in TileCode:

 ![tile map](pics/tilemap.png)